eigentaylor/eigentaylor.github.io/_previews/2026-06-01-av-stratproof.md

 However, if fewer than 3,000 of those voters had instead insincerely ranked Nick Begich as their first choice, burying their favorite Palin second, then they would have elected Begich instead of Peltola (their backup instead of their worst nightmare).

 Notice, they were *already* saying, "I want Begich over Peltola!", but they needed to lie about how they felt about Sarah Palin to actually get the system to *respect* that preference. *That* is a strategyproofness violation.

-In Approval, we can say that if you are already approving Begich and not approving Peltola, but Peltola is winning, then no matter how you change your ballot, you will not be able to get Begich to win instead of Peltola.
-You are already doing the best you can for Begich, and the system hears you loud and clear on that preference.
+Similar events happened in Burlington, Vermont in 2009.

+In Approval, such a voter could simply approve of both Palin and Begich, and they would have gotten Begich instead of Peltola without needing to lie about their feelings for Palin.
 There is no need to exaggerate or misrepresent some aspect of your preferences to get the system to respect it (ex. your decision on Palin can't make Begich suddenly win).
 If this sounds like [IIA](../iia/){:target="_blank"}, that's not a coincidence.

+If a sufficient number of voters find Begich acceptable, then he wins.
+Given that both hardcore Palin supporters and Democrats found Begich far more acceptable their respective alternatives, it seems highly likely that Begich would have won under Approval.

-In RCV, Begich *already* had the numbers to beat Peltola, but the system was just too convoluted and dumb to acknowledge that fact.
+In RCV, Begich *already* had the numbers to beat Peltola, but the system was just too convoluted and short-sighted to acknowledge that fact.
 Approval voting does not have that problem.
 If Begich already has the numbers to win, then your vote for him won't backfire and cause him to lose under approval.
 This is where simplicity can be an advantage.

-Even Condorcet methods, which try to interpret your ranked ballot faithfully, are still open to failures like this [as seen in this post](../iia/){:target="_blank"}.
-That post also includes an example in SCORE voting where the exact same thing occurs.
-And [this post](../approval-only/){:target="_blank"} shows an example in STAR voting where participation leads to your worst outcome.
-Approval's strict monotonicity prevents such pathologies.
+Condorcet methods can fail this way (see [this post](../iia/){:target="_blank"}); the post also shows the same failure in SCORE, and [this post](../approval-only/){:target="_blank"} shows STAR where participation backfires.
+Approval's strict monotonicity prevents these pathologies.

 However, it could still be that you could get a *better* outcome in Approval by extending or reducing your approval threshold, as we saw in Example \ref{strategy-not-proof}.
-This can be articulated as a **passive inefficiency** versus **active betrayal**.
+This can be articulated as a **passive inefficiency** versus the kind of **active betrayal** we saw in RCV.
 So, again, Approval is not perfectly strategyproof, but still a nice little guarantee.

 We can summarize this "ballot-level strategyproofness" property as the system taking your preferences at face value.
 In any other system, you may need to exaggerate or misrepresent your preferences to get the system to listen to what you tell it.
 Or, perhaps, participating at all can lead to a strictly *worse* outcome. *Not* in Approval.
 In Approval, your ballot means *exactly* what it says.
 In these other systems, the more expressive ballot can backfire and be weaponized against you.
 Approval's simpler, more straightforward design protects you from such things.
 That's worth something, in my opinion.

 It should be mentioned that choose-one plurality voting also has ballot-level strategyproofness.
 When you vote for a candidate, you are also doing the best you can for that candidate given the constraints of the system.
 However, the scope of this protection is limited to *one* candidate, making passive inefficiency more likely.
-In Approval, this ballot-level strategyproofness extends to all of your approved candidates against all other candidates.
+In Approval, this ballot-level strategyproofness extends to all of your approved candidates against all other unapproved candidates.

 A further distinction is that for choose-one voting, you essentially have exactly one efficient strategy: voting for the more preferred of the top two candidates.
 This strategy is not always sincere (you must often betray your favorite).
 In Approval voting, you can, in practice, change any efficient strategy into a sincere efficient strategy, because there's really no harm in voting for your favorite candidates, regardless of viability.
 Approval easily satisfies "no favorite betrayal" better than most, if not all, other systems.